 Definition 5.2.1.
-Continuing with the notation as stated above, if the homomorphism is injective we say that s is transcendental over F. Otherwise, s is algebraic over F. When s is algebraic, the monic generator of the kernel in the theorem is called the minimal polynomial of s.
+Continuing with the notation as stated above, if the homomorphism is injective we say that s is transcendental over F. Otherwise s is algebraic over F. The monic generator of the kernel in the theorem is called the minimal polynomial of s.

 Proposition 5.2.2.
 If s is algebraic over F then the minimal polynomial of s is an irreducible polynomial.
 Consequently, the image of $\varphi$ as defined in the theorem is a subfield of K. Thus F[s] = F(s).
 The dimension [F(s) : F] is equal to the degree of the minimal polynomial.

 Proof.
 Suppose by way of contradiction, that the monic generator of the kernel is m(x) and it factors as $m(x) = f(x)g(x) \in F[x]$ .
 Then f(s)g(s) = 0 in K. Since K is a field either f(s) or g(s) is zero.
-Without loss of generality, suppose the former.
+Suppose the former.
 Then f(x) is in the kernel, and is therefore a multiple of m(x).
 Since f(x) is also a factor of m(x) we must have that g(x) has degree 0, so it is a constant.
 This shows that m(x) is irreducible.

-Alternatively, we can prove the result by applying the First Isomorphism Theorem for rings: F[x] modulo m(x) is isomorphic to its image in K. Since K is a field, the image must be an integral domain.
+Alternatively, we can prove the result by noting that F[x] modulo m(x) is isomorphic to its image in K, which must be an integral domain.
 Since a reducible polynomial yields a quotient ring with zero divisors by Corollary 4.1.10, the kernel must be generated by an irreducible polynomial.
 Moreover, the quotient of F[x] by an irreducible polynomial is a field, so the image of $\varphi$ is actually a subfield of K.